gregdan3/gregdan3.github.io/pages/toki-pona/sona/li.md

 #### Particles

 Particles are for grammar.
-They are used for sentence structure.
+They are used for sentence structure, introducing new parts of a sentence.
 Most do not have meanings, only functions.

 ::: tpdefinitions